dlmr/react-router-redial/README.md

-beforeTransition   If the error originated from a beforeTransition hook or not reason             The reason for the error, can be either a "location-changed", "aborted" or "other" router             React Router instance https://github.com/ReactTraining/react-router/blob/master/docs/API.md#contextrouter
+beforeTransition   If the error originated from a beforeTransition hook or not reason             The reason for the error, can be either a "location-changed", "aborted" or "other" router             React Router instance https://github.com/ReactTraining/react-router/blob/master/docs/API.md#contextrouter location           The location that the error occurred for
 ```

 #### Example